Hfarouk99/Project-4-APIs/README.md

 - /spotify (will give you the whole database)
 - /playlists (will give you a list of all the playlists)
 - /playlists/<"playlist"> (will get you everything in the playlist of your desire)
-- /playlists/<"playlist">/info(will give you a list of everything without the lyrics so a user can have a look at it) -/playlists/<"playlist">/info/<"song">/score") gets you the sentiment score of the song you chose.
+- /playlists/<"playlist">/songs (will give you a list of everything without the lyrics so a user can have a look at it) -/playlists/<"song">/score") gets you the sentiment score of the song you chose.
 - /playlists/<"playlist">/avgscore will get you the avg score of the playlists

 ## To post: